KevinGrantLee/python-time-tracking/README.md

 ```

 ## Making figures
-After you have created a couple of log files, you can run generate_figures.py to generate figures. generate_figures.py parses all log files and summarizes the content in figures.
+After you have created a couple of log files, you can run generate_figures.py to generate figures. generate_figures.py parses all log files (in the selected folder) and summarizes the content in figures.
 ```
 python generate_figures.py
 ```